mtottrup/restaurant-pos-gas/README.md

 # restaurant-pos-gas
-Basic Point of Sale that reads and writes to Google Sheets.
+Basic Point of Sale that reads and writes to Google Sheets using Google Apps Script.

 Video of the creation of this app is here: https://youtu.be/ccVBKUUJUYI